Biscuitius/RBS-Signage-Beautifier/README.md

 #### Feedback, criticism, suggestions and feature requests are entirely welcome and genuinely appreciated.

 ## Purpose
-At the time of writing, I'm currently working as a support technician for a SEND[^1] academy, which uses the Room Booking System for all their facility bookings.
+At the time of writing, I'm currently working as a support technician for a SEND[^1] academy, which uses the TES Room Booking system for all their facility bookings.
 This includes everything from cameras and laptops to office spaces and minibuses.
 Functionally, the Room Booking System works fine for the most part.
 It does what it says on the tin, and most importantly, it's a free service provided as part of a larger package.
 Where it fails, however, is with its built-in digital signage.

 #### Take a look at this example screenshot from the default digital signage links:
 ![Screenshot of the RBS default digital signage page](https://imgur.com/HWZaog8.png)